 Thomas P. Sullivan joined the Company as Vice President of Newport Operations for the Newport, New Hampshire Firearms and Pine Tree Castings divisions on August 14, 2006.
+Mr. Sullivan is also responsible for the Mayodan, North Carolina Firearms Division.

 Kevin B. Reid, Sr. became Vice President and General Counsel on April 23, 2008.
 Previously he served as the Company's Director of Marketing from June 4, 2007.
 Mr. Reid joined the Company in July 2001 as an Assistant General Counsel.